petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/generating-content-using-ai-creator.md

 1. Click *Add* to insert the content into your web content article.

-You can now publish your web content article.
+You can now publish your automatically generated web content article.